experimental-kitchen/cooking-on-fire-ig/input/pagecontent/usecases.md

 {% include img.html img="patient.png" caption="Fig.: Guest with its references" width="25%" %}

 ### Enter recipe
-Milja Cook enters a new [recipe for an asparagus tart](PlanDefinition-SpargeltarteMitBresaola.html) in the **Cooking on Fire** app.
+Milja Cook enters a new [recipe for an asparagus tart](PlanDefinition-SpargeltarteMitBresaola.html) in the 'Cooking on Fire' app.
 She enters the ingredients and the different steps for cooking.
 The preparation time or remarks can also be entered.

 {% include img.html img="plandefinition.png" caption="Fig.: Recipe with its references" width="25%" %}